Sexual Abuse & Assault Lawyer in Philadelphia

 Why Do You Need a Sexual Abuse Attorney?

-We adjust our approach to avoid retraumatizing you.
-That means using supportive communication, moving at your pace, and offering referrals to therapists when needed.
+As your Philadelphia sexual assault lawyer, we adjust our approach to avoid retraumatizing you.
+That means using supportive communication, moving at your pace, protecting your privacy, and offering referrals to therapists or support professionals when appropriate.

 Sexual abuse cases often involve personal and painful information.
 Our team treats your story with care and handles all materials responsibly.